MaDsEm88/fresh_with_basehub/README.md

 It's pretty similar to a Git commit, but for your content.

-Once you have committed your changes, you can continue by connecting your BaseHub repository to your Next.js application.
+Once you have committed your changes, you can continue by connecting your BaseHub repository to your Fresh application.

 ### With git clone (recommended for quick use)